awsdocs/amazon-cloudwatch-events-user-guide/doc_source/iam-identity-based-access-control-cwe.md

 ## Permissions Required to Use the CloudWatch Console<a name="console-permissions-cwe"></a>

-For a user to work with CloudWatch Events in the CloudWatch console, that user must have a minimum set of permissions that allow the user to describe other AWS resources for their AWS account\.
-In order to use CloudWatch Events in the CloudWatch console, you must have permissions from the following services:
+For a user to work with CloudWatch Events in the CloudWatch console, that user must have a minimum set of permissions that allow the user to describe other AWS resources for their account\.
+To use CloudWatch Events in the CloudWatch console, you must have permissions from the following services:
 + Automation
 + Amazon EC2 Auto Scaling
 + CloudTrail